Trusted Experts In Bike Law

 If you’ve been in a Michigan bicycle accident, or if you have questions about your legal obligations as a Michigan bicyclist, choose the firm with more than 60 years of experience representing people just like you.
 Contact the Sinas Dramis Bicycle Law Group today for a free consultation.

 Why Should You Choose Our Michigan Bicycle Accident Lawyers?

 - Since 1951, our firm has represented the rights of Michigan bicyclists and other endurance athletes.

-- Our Bicycle Law Group is led by Bryan Waldman, an avid cyclist who rides both competitively and recreationally.
-He is also a seasoned Michigan bicycle law attorney, and well-versed in the nuances of Michigan and Illinois bicycle law.
+- Our Bicycle Law Group is led by Michigan bicycle accident attorney Bryan Waldman, an avid cyclist who rides both competitively and recreationally.
+As a seasoned bike law attorney, Bryan is well-versed in the nuances of Michigan and Illinois bicycle rules and regulations.

 - Many Sinas Dramis members enjoy cycling in one of its many forms (recreationally, transportation or competitively).

 - We have helped Michigan bicyclists across the state, including Lansing, East Lansing, Jackson, Grand Rapids, Battle Creek, Kalamazoo, Flint, Saginaw, Midland, Ann Arbor, Howell, Brighton and Detroit.
 We have also represented bicyclists in the greater Chicago area.

 - Given our legal and personal experiences representing Michigan and Illinois bicyclists, our Michigan bicycle lawyers are in a unique position to help you get the justice you deserve.

 Given our many years of experience representing Michigan and Illinois bicyclists, our BikeLawMichigan.com website focuses on some of the most common cycling questions that have arisen over the years.
 We understand that being in a Michigan bicycle accident raises a number of unique issues, including:

 - Whether you can receive Michigan no-fault insurance benefits.